 Human Resources Chair

-Nate has been in the Pittsburgh area and a member of Temple for about eight years after moving from West Virginia.
-He is married with two girls that have been through ECDC and are currently enrolled in Torah Center at 5 and 8 years old.
+Nate has been in the Pittsburgh area and a member of Temple for about nine years after moving from West Virginia.
+He is married with two girls that have been through ECDC and are currently enrolled in Torah Center.
 He lives in Upper St Clair and works as a metallurgist for The Perryman Company in Washington County.
 Nate believes that the community offered by Temple Emanuel is a wonderful resource that he hopes to enhance through his board service.
 In his spare time he enjoys fishing and ultimate Frisbee.

 Caring Community Chair

 Sara has been a Temple member since moving to Pittsburgh in 2001 with her family.
 For 15 years she has taught fifth grade Hebrew and tutored Hebrew, and served on the Temple Worship Committee.
 She graduated from Colgate University, and is active as the Colgate Alumni Admissions Chairperson for the Pittsburgh region.
 For Sara, being involved at Temple and educating the next generation strengthens her sense of Jewish community.
 In her free time she enjoys sewing, Mah Jongg, square dancing with the Peanut Squares Square Dance Club, and Israeli folk dancing.